mrb/mrb.github.com/_posts/2015-02-26-programs-that-eat-programs-software-gr.markdown

 #
 ### Programs That Eat Programs

 *The awesome folks at <a href="http://softwaregr.org/">Software GR</a> in Grand Rapids, Michigan invited me to come and give a talk about ... anything I wanted!
 It was quite an honor to be asked and I delivered a talk I've been wanting to give for a long time.
 I decided not to include the speaker notes this time because they're still a work in progress.
-Consider this a first step towards a more well developed talk that I will give at the end of March.*
+Consider this a first step towards a more well developed talk that I will give at the end of March.
+You can find the <a href="https://gist.github.com/mrb/e015c37e2b851be2b6ae">bibliography/works cited here.</a>*

 <script async class="speakerdeck-embed" data-id="15a389417c064ead93271de4f8daacce" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>